Health Sciences, BS

 3

-Students must enroll in the HCMG 4901 Applied Research course (or NURS 4100 Nursing Research or NURS 4200 Research for Evidence-Based Practice/DHYG 4200 Research for Evidence-Based Practice) the semester before enrolling in the 6-hour Health Sciences Internship/Practicum -Seminar sequence.
+Students must enroll in the HCMG 4901 Applied Research (or NURS 4100 Nursing Research or NURS 4200 Research for Evidence-Based Practice/DHYG 4200 Research for Evidence-Based Practice) the semester before enrolling in the 6-hour Health Sciences Internship/Practicum - Seminar sequence.

 Other Program-Specific Graduation Requirements